-NOTE: Menu functions can not be accessed if the output is set to ON.
+NOTE: Only limited Menu functions can be changed if the output is set to ON (see PAR.
+3.3.5).

 - 2. Rotate encoder to select MENU functions.
 Functions are displayed in the order shown in Table 3-3.
 Menu functions are shown in the Voltage display and the corresponding value of the function is shown in the Current display. - 3.
 When the desired MENU function is shown in the Voltage display, press ENTER key to access the selected function and setting. - 4.
 To change the digit tap the encoder.
 The highlighted digit can be changed by rotating the encoder.
 Tap the encoder to move to the next digit.
 When the setting is complete press ENTER key to confirm. - 5.
 Rotate encoder to move to the next MENU function. - 6.
 Press SHIFT key to enter SHIFT mode.
 Verify blue 1 LED lights, then press ENTER key to leave MENU mode.